oroinc/OroAkeneoBundle/README.md

 * FEATURE: filter the attribute list to import, import by consequence only the attributes and the product data while syncing
 * FEATURE: make sure that category of an Akeneo channel is imported only instead of all channels
 * FEATURE: Merge images of children products to the configurable products.
 Can be configured.
+* FEATURE: backend admin can use a placeholder `<updated_at_placeholder>` into the product filter settings to allow to use the date of the last successful batch as value when using the "updated_at" filter from akeneo.
+This makes possible to import delta changes only.